vpolovin/VMQ-Analysis-R-Functions/README.md

 # README: Stock Investor Pro Analysis Script
-An a R script that ranks and exports the top 50 stocks based on value and momentum indicators.
+An R script that ranks and exports the top 50 stocks based on value and momentum indicators.

 ## **📌 Overview**